Columbia ISA

 Be sure to set VCR to record from the correct line input instead of antenna input.
 Also be sure to select the correct input on the TV.
 If TV only has HDMI inputs, use AV to HDMI adapter.

-HOW TO CONNECT VCR TO HDTV
+HOW TO CONNECT VCR TO TV

-To connect a VCR to a HDTV, you can use the yellow, white and (red) RCA cables or use an adapter to convert the RCA cables to HDMI since most HDTVs have HDMI inputs.
-Buy this converter at Amazon.com (you need a HDMI cable as well)
+To connect a VCR to a TV, you can use the yellow, white and (red) RCA cables or use an adapter to convert the RCA cables to HDMI since most TVs have HDMI inputs.

 Adapter RCA to HDMI